Adding and viewing bookings

 You cannot save a booking with clashes with ticking the Ignore clashes override checkbox - an error message is displayed

 When you have completed all the necessary sections of the new booking, click to Save Changes before navigating away from the page.
 The newly added booking page is displayed, including any unresolved clashes.
 You can return to this page, perhaps to further Edit the booking at any time.

 Sequence events and bookings

-The booking reference is visible on the booking list.
-Clicking on a booking reference will filter the list to all bookings for that reference...
+The booking Reference is shown on each booking page (see above) and also in the list of bookings (see below).
+Clicking on a booking reference will filter a list to all bookings for that reference...

-...And when viewing Today, a live "time line" moves across the Planner, giving you a helpful visual indicator of where you're at with your bookings for the day.
+...and when viewing Today, a real-time time line moves across the Planner, giving you a helpful visual indicator of where you're at with your bookings for the day.

 Navigating between different dates on the Planner is really easy too.
 Simply click Change Date and select a date.
 The Today button on the right will quickly reset your Planner back to display bookings for today's date.
 The forward and backward arrow buttons will also change the display by a single day/week/month (depending on your Planner view).